THOMASELOVE/432-classes-2025/projectB/README.md

 ## Friday, 2025-04-18

 via **Zoom** - Zoom links are found in our Shared Google Drive in the **432 Project B Presentations Zoom Links** document.

-- See the **432 Project B Plan Feedback for Spring 2025** document in the **Project B Plan Feedback** folder in our Shared Google Drive to find out whether or not I have approved your plan, and if not, what you need to do next in your email response to me, which is due Sunday 2025-04-06 at 5 PM.
+I encourage you to join the Zoom five minutes before your presentation time.

 Date | Time | Investigator(s) | Title
 :-----: | :------: | :--------------------: | -----------------------------------------------------------------------------